ffhibnese/Model-Inversion-Attack-ToolBox/docs/datasets.md

 └── list_landmarks_celeba.txt
 ```

-For `celeba112`, you can directly use your download file above for step 3.
+For `celeba` with low resolution, you can directly use your download file above for step 3.

-For `celeba224`, you need to follow [HD-CelebA-Cropper](https://github.com/LynnHo/HD-CelebA-Cropper) to increase the resolution of the cropped and aligned samples.
+For `celeba` with high resolution (e.g. $224\times 224$), you need to follow [HD-CelebA-Cropper](https://github.com/LynnHo/HD-CelebA-Cropper) to increase the resolution of the cropped and aligned samples.
 Run the script of the cropper and replace all the images in `img_align_celeba`.
 ```sh
 python align.py --crop_size_h 224 --crop_size_w 224 --order 3 --save_format png --face_factor 0.65 --n_worker 32
 ```